mckenningHS/SAproject/README.md

 ### Describe your AI-powered feature
 The **Intelligent Upsell Detector**:

-- Mocks monthly energy spend
+- It mocks monthly energy spend for a thermostat.
-- Uses Google Gemini to compare spend vs subscription cost
+- It uses Google Gemini to compare this spend to the cost of the premium subscription.
-- Sets upsell_opportunity to “High” when usage indicates a strong benefit from the premium plan.
+- If the ROI is positive, it updates the HubSpot Contact property upsell_opportunity to “High”.
-- For the demo, the logic is randomized
+- For this POC, the logic on the server is a mock: it randomly marks contacts as “High” or “Low” for demo purposes.
-- Triggered manually via “✨ Scan for Upsell”
+-  The AI scan is triggered by a manual “✨ Scan for Upsell” button to stay within Gemini free-tier rate limits.
+In a production setup, this scan would be automated.”

 ### Why did you choose this feature?